HaleyEgan/Humpback-Whale-Song-Classification/README.md

-# Humpback Whale Song Classification Project
+# Humpback Whale Song Classification
 Haley Egan

 This project was conducted in collaboration with Nan Hauser at the Center for Cetacean Research & Conservation, who generously shared lots of wonderful humpback whale audio data, in the hopes of gaining a deeper understanding of language behaviors through Machine Learning.